 | Godiva Mortgages | A minimum of 70 years unexpired lease at completion for all scheme types apart from Lifetime Mortgages (Equity Release), which require a minimum unexpired term of 80 years at completion. |

-Off the back of lengthy discussions with the landlord of her ground floor apartment in Whitwick, Jennifer started the lease extension process as the 80 year threshold was swiftly advancing.
-The lease extension was finalised in June 2015.
-The freeholder’s fees were kept to an absolute minimum.
+Subsequent to lengthy correspondence with the landlord of her purpose-built apartment in Whitwick, Chantelle commenced the lease extension process just as the lease was nearing the all-important eighty-year threshold.
+The legal work was concluded in November 2012.
+The landlord’s fees were kept to an absolute minimum.